Pantheon-Labs/Jiter-Docs/docs/rest-api/Events/update-event.md

 ## Example Error Response

 ```
+{
-Please make sure your scheduled time is in the future.
+	"message": "Please make sure your scheduled time is in the future."
+}
 ```